colin-olito/inversionSize-ProtoSexChrom/README.md

 ## Overview

 This is a GitHub repository for the development of a theoretical population genetics research project that is now accepted for publication in *Evolution* under the title "*The evolution of suppressed recombination between sex chromosomes and the lengths of evolutionary strata*".
 In this repository you can find all of the necessary R code to reproduce the simulations and figures presented in the published paper and appendices.
-Other supplementary material, including online Appendixes and Mathematica code to reproduce important analytical results can be downloaded from the publisher.
-A link will be provided when it is made [available through the publisher](URL)[link to publisher website](URL).
+A link to other supplementary material -- including online Appendixes and Mathematica code to reproduce important analytical results -- will be provided when it is made [available through the publisher](URL).

 ## Abstract